Purpose

 Series or Multi-Session Advocacy — Ongoing speaking or educational programs

-Customized Training & Policy Consultation – Tailored content aligned with organizational goals
+Customized Training — Tailored content aligned with organizational or institutional goals